thingsym/hugo-theme-techdoc/README.md

 # Hugo Theme Techdoc

-The Techdoc is Hugo Theme for technical documentation.
+The Techdoc is a Hugo Theme for technical documentation.

 ## Development environment